JimmyLin19950412/Personal-Finance/README.md

 In the same directory as year(s) folders.
 Need a bonds.csv file
 	format of bonds.csv: Price per 100, Number of bond, maturity date

-#Notice:
-The application works, however it is no longer receiving updates as it has been abandoned.
-JavaFX, in its most recent version 11, is no longer supported in JDK.
-Project is transitioning to html/css/javascript.